wildegnux/halonctl/docs/modules/update.rst

     halonctl update install

 Starts the installation process.
 This can not be aborted until the installation is finished, and the node(s) will drop offline for a few minutes while they reboot to apply it.
-Use ``halonctl update status`` to check if they're done.